A pale yellow, thin oil obtained by steam distillation of the flowers of the sour orange.

-Helps with scars and stretch marks so ideal in body butters for use during pregnancy or for people who have lost weight and have lost some of their skin tone.
+It helps with scars and stretch marks so is ideal in body butters for use during pregnancy or for people who have lost weight and have lost some of their skin tone.

 Neroli balances sebum production so is a great choice for oily skin as well as dry skin.